rgcl/sld/README.md

 </div>
 ```

-**SLD** library propose a declarative syntax in ECMAScript/JSON that may be useful to share layouts between development tools:
+**SLD** library propose a declarative syntax in JSON that may be useful to share layouts between development tools:

 ```json
 {